Which value of the correlation coefficient r indicates a stronger... | Study Prep in Pearson+

 1

-Recall that the correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables, and its value ranges from \(-1\) to \$1$.
+Recall that the correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables, with values ranging from \(-1\) to \$1$.

+Understand that the sign of \(r\) (positive or negative) indicates the direction of the relationship: positive means both variables increase together, negative means one increases as the other decreases.

 Watch next